rdkcentral/Lightning/docs/RenderEngine/Shaders/Perspective.md

 degrees * Math.PI / 180
 ```

-If you for example to rotate a tag 33 degrees;
+For example, to rotate a tag 33 degrees;

 ```
 33 * Math.PI / 180